ferydjzz/say_number/README.md

 # SayNumber

-SayNumber is a simple gem that say the given number
+SayNumber is a simple gem that say the given number in word

 available in two language:

-:id = Indonesia
+	:id = Indonesia (default)

 	:en = English

 the maximum limit number for now is 999,999,999,999,999